 “Thank you.”
 They each responded in succession.

-Just then the door opened and a young woman with curly dark hair entered the room “Well if you’re all ready my parents have the cars all set to go to the church.”
+Just then the door opened and a young woman with curly dark hair entered the room “If you’re all ready my parents have the cars all set to go to the church.”

-“Why thank you Emmy.”
-Henrietta replied, she then turned toward Jenny “Perks of having a big sister.
+“Why thank you, Emmy,” Henrietta replied, then turned toward Jenny.
+“Perks of having a big sister.
 You get to borrow her jewelry.”

 “The keyword is ‘borrow’ Hen, so make sure to not forget that important detail” Emmy playfully responded.

 “Don’t worry Emmy.
-I’ll make sure to remember” Hen winked.
+I’ll make sure to remember.”